The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Durable

-If you are a beginner who doesn’t want to invest too much in a new pair of mountain bike shoes, I recommend Tommaso Montagna 100.
+If you are a beginner who doesn’t want to invest too much in a new pair of mountain bike shoes, I recommend the Tommaso Montagna 100.
 They are perfect for wide-foot riders.

 The unique feature of these shoes is that they can be used with removable climbing spikes.
 These spikes improve traction so that you won’t slip as often in mud or wet conditions.